-See the NightTrace Manual (0890398) for details on format tables and specifying these values.
+See the NightTrace User's Guide (0890398) for details on format tables and specifying these values.

-The format table table_name specified must be named ada_user_trace.
+The format table table_name specified must be named ada user trace.

 An example of the contents of a simple user table file might look like: